 What are the benefits?

-By combining conscious movement, yoga postures, and mindfulness meditation techniques, one can learn to create distance with the feeling of stress and generate a feeling of calm and well-being.
+By combining conscious movement, yoga postures, and mindfulness meditation techniques, one can learn to hold the feeling of stress at bay and generate a feeling of calmness and well-being.

-Yoga at work is a solution to learn techniques to have less physical and mental fatigue, manage inevitable stressors.
+Yoga at work is a solution to learn techniques that occasion less physical and mental fatigue, with a view to managing inevitable stressors.

 Yoga classes are much more than exercise.
-Here is a non-exhaustive list of the many benefits of the practice:
+Here is a non-exhaustive list of the abundant benefits of the practice:

 - find inner wellbeing